ansys/pyacp/doc/source/intro.rst

         get_example_file,
     )  # This is only required for the tutorial

-To not pollute the filesystem, we are going to create a temporary directory were we can download the files:
+To not pollute the filesystem, we are going to create a temporary directory where we can download the files:

 .. testcode::